SanderMertens/bake/README.md

 ### I noticed a premake file in the bake repository.
 Does bake need premake to be installed?
 No. Bake uses premake to generate its makefiles (we would've used bake to build bake- but chicken & egg etc).
 The generated makefiles are included in the bake repository, so you won't need premake to use bake.

-### Why build yet another build tool?
+### Why yet another build tool?
-Bake started as an embedded buildsystem of the corto framework (https://corto.io).
-We really liked the way it simplified building code with lots of dependencies, and decided to turn it into a separate project!
-We also believe that there is currently no other tool out there that offers the same kind of holistic approach and level of usability that bake does.
+Bake originally was a build tool developed for a framework (https://corto.io).
+It ended up simplifying building code a lot, and we decided to turn it into a separate project.
+So why did bake simplify building code that much?

+Most build tools focus on the actual compilation process itself, and require project configurations to, for example, explicitly specify how source files get compiled to binaries.
+Since these rules are very similar for each C/C++ project, bake stores them into reusable drivers.
+As a result, bake project configurations can remain very simple and declarative.

+In addition, bake is modular so that even when your build needs to do more than just compile C/C++ files, you can write a new driver that, for example, generates code, and simply reference that driver in your project configuration.

 Having said that, bake is not perfect and there is still lots of work to do.
 It does not run on as many platforms as cmake does, and is not as flexible as make.
 Maybe someday it will be, maybe not.
 Bake's development is driven by its users, so if you are using it and you're missing a feature, let us know!

+### Why yet another package manager?
+Bake is different from package managers like conan, brew or apt-get.
+It is intended as a tool for developers to easily import and use code from other developers.
+Bake for example does not have an online package repository, does not distribute binaries and by default stores packages in the user $HOME directory.
+Its only dependency is git, so not data is collected by bake when you download or publish packages.

 ### Why use JSON?
 A number of people have asked me why I used JSON for project configuration.
 There are two reasons:
-- It's a ubiquitous language that everyone understands,
+- It is a ubiquitous language that everyone understands,
 - It has a C parser that can be easily embedded into bake without adding dependencies

 A disadvantage of JSON is that while it is fine for trivial configurations, it can get a bit unwieldy once project configurations get more complex.
 In bake however, you can encapsulate complexity into a configuration-only project, and then include that project as a dependency in your project configuration ([example](https://github.com/SanderMertens/bake/tree/master/examples/pkg_w_dependee)).

 Additionally, bake is not like traditional build tools where you specify rules with inputs and outputs in your project configuration.
 If you want to, for example, add a code generation step to your build, you write a driver for it, and then include the driver in your project configuration.

-Because of the above, bake project configurations typically aren't very complex.
-If your configuration is complex, you should probably ask yourself whether part of it can be encapsulated in a separate project, or whether you should build a custom driver.

 ### How can I use a different compiler?
 The drivers for C & C++ projects by default use gcc/g++ (on Linux) and clang/clang++ (on MacOS).
 If you want to change the default compiler, you can set the `CC` (for C) and `CXX` (for C++) environment variables, as long as the command line options are compatible with gcc.
 Instead of setting the environment variables manually, you can make them part of a bake environment like this: